 Pricing: Four options are available at different levels of support: Starting with Performance+ up to Enterprise.

 Zendesk’s Support Suite provides customer support across channels in one seamless package.
 It enables conversations with customers across any channel, including email, voice, and social messaging apps such as Facebook Messenger and WhatsApp, while keeping all conversations in one place for easy access by customer service agents.

 In addition to English, Zendesk supports more than 30 different languages.

 Pricing: Varies depending on the level of support.
 Starting from £14 (USD 19) per agent, per month to £79 (USD 99) per agent, per month for the advanced package.

-To drive personalisation, Front sets reminders and offers draft messages so that customer service agents can respond to customers with a personalised reply each time.
+To drive personalization, Front sets reminders and offers draft messages so that customer service agents can respond to customers with a personalized reply each time.